Flaxseed Oil: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 The Nature of Flaxseed Oil

 The seeds of the flax plant are used to make flaxseed oil, also known as linseed oil.
 The oil is extracted by cold pressing flax seeds, and depending on the degree of refining, the hue can range from clear to amber.
-Its high fatty acid composition is one of its most distinctive qualities.
+Its high composition is one of its most distinctive qualities.

 Health Benefits of Flaxseed Oil